Welcome to 4chan's Frequently Asked Questions page. After reading the FAQ, be sure to familiarize yourself with the rules!

 Yes—please refer to our Copyright Policy for more information regarding our takedown process.
 Note that only the copyright holder(s) or their legal representative may issue such a request, under penalty of perjury, using the DMCA takedown process.

-Lots of people have helped staff 4chan over the years.
+Lots of people have contributed to 4chan as volunteers over the years.
 Without their support, we wouldn't be where we are today.
 Here's to Anonymous ## Mod ! \( '-')c[~]